preetham-ad/DevOps_Notes_Preetham/K8s /K8s-Service.md

   - **Use Case:** High-traffic applications requiring high availability.

 These types of services help manage how your application components communicate with each other and with users, ensuring they remain accessible and efficient according to their specific needs.

+## How Kubernetes Services Maintain Connectivity

+## Labels and Selectors

+- **Labels:** Tags (key-value pairs) added to Pods to identify them.
+For example, Pods might be labeled as `app=frontend` or `app=backend`.
+- **Selectors:** Rules used by Services to match Pods based on their labels.
+Services use selectors to determine which Pods should receive traffic.
+- **How It Helps:** This labeling system allows Services to automatically find and connect to the correct Pods, even if Pods are created or removed.
+It makes the setup flexible and adaptable.

+## Service Discovery

+- **DNS Records:** Each Service is assigned a DNS name within the cluster.
+For example, a Service named `my-service` can be accessed by using `my-service` instead of an IP address.
+- **How It Helps:** Using DNS names rather than IP addresses simplifies communication between Pods and makes it easier to manage connections as Pods come and go.

+## Load Balancing

+- **Traffic Distribution:** LoadBalancer type Services distribute incoming traffic across multiple Pods.
+- **How It Helps:** This prevents any single Pod from becoming overloaded.
+It helps ensure that your application remains available and performs well even during high traffic.